FiveCrows/SIRsims/populaceGraphModel2/readme.txt

 tests, starting with no masking, no distancing, and other default parameters.

 more edits are needed for the simulations to run with the vaccination routines and not be bugged.

+simpleTest.py is the current script, just to get things working